dredremontes/fn_MD_FDA/README.md

 ```
 Create constraints
 ```
-gmx genrestr -f npt.gro -n index.ndx -o R_A.itp
+gmx genrestr -f npt.gro -n index.ndx -o R_hold.itp
-gmx genrestr -f npt.gro -n index.ndx -o R_B.itp
+gmx genrestr -f npt.gro -n index.ndx -o R_pull.itp
 ```
 These position restraints need to be defined in their respective protein chain .itp files.
-For the restraint on 6-ARG, we can add the following to the bottom of the posre.itp file:
+For the restraint on 6-ARG (residue 6, Arginine), we can add the following to the bottom of the posre.itp file:
 ```
 #ifdef R_hold
 #include "R_hold.itp"
 #endif
 ```
-For the restraint on 96-ILE, we can add the following to the bottom of the topol_Protein_chain_B.itp file:
+For the restraint on 96-ILE (residue 96, Isoleucine), we can add the following to the bottom of the posre.itp file:
 ```
 #ifdef R_pull
 #include "R_pull.itp"